influxdata/docs-v2/content/influxdb/clustered/admin/users/add.md

     - [Microsoft Entra ID: How to create, invite, and delete users {{% icon "export" %}}](https://learn.microsoft.com/en-us/azure/active-directory/fundamentals/add-users)
     - [Auth0: Team member management {{% icon "export" %}}](https://auth0.com/docs/get-started/auth0-teams/team-member-management)

-2. Add the newly added user to your InfluxDB `AppInstance` resource.
+2. Add the user to your InfluxDB `AppInstance` resource.
     You can edit your `AppInstance` resource directly in your `myinfluxdb.yml`, or, if you're using the
     [InfluxDB Clustered Helm chart](https://github.com/influxdata/helm-charts/tree/master/charts/influxdb3-clustered),